syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Step-by-Step-Installation.md

 # Step-by-Step Installation

 The following procedure illustrates how to install Syncfusion Web Sample Creator.
-Before start the installation of Syncfusion Web Sample Creator, please make sure any of the following setups installed.
+Before install the Syncfusion Web Sample Creator, make sure any of the following setups are installed.

-   * Complete Essential Studio suite
+   * Essential Studio for Enterprise Edition with all platforms
    * Essential Studio for ASP.NET MVC
    * Essential Studio for ASP.NET
    * Essential Studio for ASP.NET Core